sd17fall/softdes.web/_assignments/mini-project-3-text-mining.md

 2\.
 Push your code to GitHub

-  * Your code should submitted as a Python file (or files) that can be executed by running *e.g.* `python text_mining.py`.
-You may *work* in a Jupyter notebook, in which case you should include the notebook in your repository, but you must *submit* a Python text file.
+  * Your code should submitted as either (a) Python file (or files) that can be executed by running *e.g.* `python text_mining.py`, or (b) a Jupyter notebook.
+  * If you submit a Python file:
+    * The project README must describe how to install any required packages (e.g. `pip install vaderSentiment`) and how to run it (e.g. `python text_mining.py`)
+  * If you submit a Jupyter notebook:
+    * You must test that it behaves correctly when you execute "Run All" from the "Cell" menu.
+    * You must *also* submit a Python text file.
+      Use the File > Download as > Python menu item to download a text file, and `git add` it to your repo.

 3\.
 Create a pull request to the upstream repository